PiSupply/PaPiRus/README.md

 textNImg.UpdateImg("BigImg", "/path/to/new/images")

 # Remove top image
-# The images won't be removed just yet from the screen
+# The images won't be removed from the screen yet
 textNImg.RemoveImg("Top")

 # Now update the screen to show the changes